Reggie Walker (linebacker, born 1996): Edmonton Elks

 On May 15, 2022, Walker signed with the Edmonton Elks of the Canadian Football League (CFL).
 He was placed on the suspended list by the team on May 24, and released on July 29.

-Houston Gamblers
+Houston Gamblers / Roughnecks

 Walker signed with the Houston Gamblers of the United States Football League (USFL) on September 17, 2022.

+Walker and all other Houston Gamblers players and coaches were all transferred to the Houston Roughnecks after it was announced that the Gamblers took on the identity of their XFL counterpart, the Roughnecks.
+He was placed on injured reserve on March 14, 2024.
+He was released on October 3, 2024.